-Understand solving equations as a process of reasoning.
+A. Understand solving equations as a process of reasoning and explain the reasoning.

 1. Explain each step in solving an equation as following from the equality of numbers asserted at the previous step, starting from the assumption that the original equation has a solution.
 Construct a viable argument to justify a solution method.